 For a single payment, you can reconstruct the entire decision chain: which agent requested it, which policy evaluated it, what the risk score was, which card was issued, when it was used, what the merchant charged, and how it settled.

 This isn't just for debugging.
-For regulated industries, this audit trail is the compliance artifact.
-PSD2 requires strong customer authentication records.
+For regulated industries, the audit trail is the compliance artifact.
+PSD3 and the PSR reached provisional agreement on November 27, 2025, with mandatory Verification of Payee, strengthened Strong Customer Authentication, and new platform liability for fraud — all of which presume an auditable consent and authorization chain.
 AML requires transaction monitoring.
 GDPR requires data access logging.
 The audit trail covers all three.

 Without infrastructure-level spend control, you get: